marinasundstrom/MySite/input/posts/docker-and-kubernetes-an-introduction.md

 Linux is not itself an operating system, but a kernel that is being used by multiple Linux distributions - such as Ubuntu and CentOS, which are the actual operating systems, each containing their own set of programs and desktop environments.

+Docker containers run in one or more separate virtual networks that you cannot access by default.
+In order for your host to access a server running in a container you have to explicitly tell Docker to map the internal port in the container with an external one on the host system.

 ### Composability

 Docker images are layered so you can build your own images with your software on top of existing base images.
 Use Nginx as a base, and then add the files for your site on top.
 You've got a new Docker image!